apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 Control how SAML MDUI elements should be displayed on the main CAS login page in the event that CAS is handling authentication for an external SAML2 IdP.

+To learn more about this topic, [please review this guide](../integration/Shibboleth.html).

 ```properties
 # cas.samlMetadataUi.requireValidMetadata=true